AddChew/CS50X/README.md

 app folder contains the source code for Top2VecApp

 #### desktop folder
-Contains
 - gui.py
 > Contains the source code used for creating the desktop GUI

 #### models folder
-> Contains
-> - encoder.py
+- encoder.py
-> > Contains helper classes for loading the model and running model inference
+> Contains helper classes for loading the model and running model inference

+- pipeline.py
-> - pipeline.py which contains helper classes for processing the input text corpus through Top2Vec algorithm and then saving the results to excel files
+> Contains helper classes for processing the input text corpus through Top2Vec algorithm and then saving the results to excel files

+- tokenizer.py
-> - tokenizer.py which contains helper functions and classes to tokenize text
+> Contains helper functions and classes to tokenize text

+- top2vec.py
-> - top2vec.py which is a lightweight version of the original [Top2Vec](https://github.com/ddangelov/Top2Vec) library
+> A lightweight version of the original [Top2Vec](https://github.com/ddangelov/Top2Vec) library

+- vocab.txt
-> - vocab.txt which contains the tokens used for tokenizing text
+> Contains the tokens used for tokenizing text

+- sent-transformer.onnx
-> - sent-transformer.onnx - the natural language processing (NLP) model used for obtaining the text embeddings
+> The natural language processing (NLP) model used for obtaining the text embeddings

 #### static folder
-> Contains
-> - appscripts folder
+- appscripts folder
-> >
+> - Contains the JavaScript libraries and scripts used in Top2VecApp

-> - images folder
+- images folder
+>
 > - styles folder

 #### templates folder